vasilakisfil/Introspected-REST/README.md

 In our cocept of MicroTypes, the parent Media Type acts as the base media format.
 The details however, are defined by small components that define functionalities of different parts of the API.

-We still want to preserve the "functionality" requirement in the concept of MicroTypes though.
+We still want to preserve the "functionality" requirement in the concept of MicroTypes, however such functionality should be in the context of media formats as [RFC 6831](https://tools.ietf.org/html/rfc6838) indicates.
-Imagine that we want to wrap an existing spec (like base64) as a MicroType.
-We definitely can't link to the Base64 RFC because it lacks the context of the underlying protocol (like HTTP) and Media Type with which it will be used.
+Imagine that we want to use an existing spec as a MicroType.
+We cannot create a MicroType out of it with just a reference to the original spec because it lacks the context of the underlying protocol (like HTTP) and Media Type with which it will be used.
+It also lacks information about the requirements of the parent Media Type and the compatability with other MicroTypes.
-As a result, we need to wrap this in a "shim": link the initial spec with references to it, explicitly say that this MicroType is nothing more than wrapping the spec in the context of Media Types with the necessary, additional semantics for it to happen and finally define those semantics.
+As a result, we need to extend the original spec with the necessary semantics, additional, semantics in the context of Media Types.
-Of course, the additional semantics should be as minimal as possible, with respect to the initial specification and without altering its core semantics but enough for usage in its new context.
+Those semantics should be as minimal as possible, with respect to the initial specification and without altering its core semantics but enough for usage in its new context.
+When this method is followed, the new MicroType is called a "shim" of the original spec.

 ### 9.3.
 Introspection as the engine of application state (IATEOAS)
 The idea of introspection is to be able to examine properties of a system at runtime.